Don’t Be Marooned: 17 Boat Tools to Keep on Board

 6. Phillips and Flathead Screwdriver

-An obvious but often overlooked choice you need is a good multi-functional screwdriver (Available on Amazon), which helps to inspect repair issues under the floor or take off a panel to investigate a troubled area.
+An obvious but often overlooked choice you need is a good multi-functional screwdriver, which helps to inspect repair issues under the floor or take off a panel to investigate a troubled area.

-Since boating exposes screws to the elements often, cheap material screwdrivers may strip or be stripped by the screw.
+Since boating often exposes screws to the elements, cheap material screwdrivers may strip or be stripped by the screw.
 Ditch the dollar store cheapos!
-It’s important to invest in suitable material like marine-grade water-resistant steel screwdrivers instead.
+It's important to invest in suitable material like marine-grade water-resistant steel screwdrivers instead.

 7. Long Needle Nose Pliers

-Good for fishing as well as fixing, needle nose pliers (Available on Amazon) are a convenient tool that can hold a screw, pry a hook out of a fish and twist a small item into place.
+Good for fishing as well as fixing, needle nose pliers are a convenient tool that can hold a screw, pry a hook out of a fish and twist a small item into place.

-Also, they can be used to fish out any dropped part from the bilge.
+They can also be used to fish out any dropped part from the bilge.
 Their versatility and need on a boat is virtually endless.

 8. Locking Pliers

-Locking pliers (Available on Amazon) supplement for hundreds of different sized wrenches in one.
+Locking pliers supplement for hundreds of different sized wrenches in one.
 Therefore, the ability for them to save space in this capacity make them essential for a boat.
 Grip and twist any stubborn nut of any type to make a repair in a jiffy.

 9. Ratchet and Sockets with Spark Plug Match

-There’s no getting out a spark plug properly without its fitted socket.
-Keeping a ratchet set (Available on Amazon) and a spare spark plug on board will save you the hassle of calling for help for an easy fix.
+There's no getting out a spark plug properly without its fitted socket.
+Keeping a ratchet set and a spare spark plug on board will save you the hassle of calling for help for an easy fix.